 The Education Concentration Program includes four individual areas.
 These areas were selected because of their importance to the practice and profession of medicine, the interests of residents and faculty, and the mission of our institution.
 Each are ACGME competency-based and are directed and taught by an LLUMC physician and faculty members chosen for their accomplishments in the concentration.
 Each oversight committee is encouraged to include residents/fellows as well.
 These concentration committees monitor the progress of residents and mentors each resident participant.
 Additionally, the committees plan and implement learning activities that provide residents with area-specific skills and experience.
 Each concentration has their own specific ACGME competencies, educational goals and learning objectives, and specific academic requirements.

 Participation in any of the Education Concentration is voluntary and the resident must obtain approval from their Program Director to enroll.
-We invite you to review the seven education concentrations and then follow the process for enrollment as outlined in the Frequently Asked Questions page.
+We invite you to review the four education concentrations and then follow the process for enrollment as outlined in their website.

 Education & Teaching